 The key to creating a great hashtag is to keep it short, as unique as possible, relevant to your event, and easily shared.

-A long hashtag is difficult to read and can create unintentionally awkward or funny letter combinations.
+A long event hashtag is difficult to read and can create unintentionally awkward or funny letter combinations.
 Plus, how can your community amplify your event if they can’t spell or even remember your hashtag?

 Make it specific to your event.
 A general hashtag isn’t intriguing or informative about what you’re trying to promote.
 If you can use a word or short phrase that’s unique, even better!